Wodan58/Moy/README.md

 This project implements a variant of [Joy](https://github.com/Wodan58/joy1).
 Conditions do not restore the stack to what it was before the condition started.
-This project depends on the
+This project uses the
 [BDW garbage collector](https://github.com/ivmai/bdwgc).

 Changes
 -------

 Most builtins of Joy are supported in Moy.
-Some other ones have been added: casting, fget, filetime, getch, index, over, pick, round, and sametype.
+Some other ones have been added: casting, fget, filetime, getch, identical, in1, index, over, pick, round, and sametype.
 The build system requires new builtins in only one location: as a .c file in the src-directory.

 Installation
 ------------

-In addition to the BDW garbage collector, it is wise to install CMake.
-Then run:

-    ln -s ../bdwgc
+Run:

     cmake .
     cmake --build .

-And run:
+And:

     cd lib
     make -f regres.mak